NervanaSystems/deepspeech/README.md

 | the design was different but the thing was clearly the same | the design was differampat that thing was clarly the same |

 ## Getting Started
-1. Make sure you have [neon](https://github.com/NervanaSystems/neon) installed.
+1. Make sure you have [neon 2.2.0](https://github.com/NervanaSystems/neon) installed.
     a.
-This repo also uses the [aeon](https://github.com/NervanaSystems/aeon) dataloader.
+This repo also uses the [aeon](https://github.com/NervanaSystems/aeon) dataloader (v1.0.0).
 If you chose not to install it with neon, you must install it manually.

 2. Clone this repository: ```git clone https://github.com/NervanaSystems/deepspeech.git && cd deepspeech```